-If you have questions about your employment or any provisions in this handbook, contact Tricia DeGraff.
+If you have questions about your employment or any provisions in this handbook, contact AFIA's Executive Director or Operations and Enrollment Coordinator.

 Mission

 The mission of Academy for Integrated Arts is to use the arts to prepare students for an admissions-based college preparatory secondary school.